 - Review the goals you set for the previous year and think about how you achieved them or why you weren’t able to.

 - Make sure your goal is SMART.

-- Write down your goals and objectives for 2020.
+- Write down your goals and objectives.

 - Create a plan to reach your life goals.